aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 4. Click on the **Release Change** button to restart the pipleine.
 5. The Pipeline will now deploy the snort configuration to the snort sensor instances.

-## F. Validate the Snort Configuration
+## F. Validate Snort and Kinesis are running
----
-Before we give our Snort server a clean bill of health we need to check that configuration is working ok.
-Use the Session Manager to open a shell on the remote host and run the snort configuration check.

----
 1. In the AWS Console, open the **System Manager** console.
 2. Select **Session Manager** in the menu in the left hand window.
 3. Click on the **Start Session** button in the right hand window.